 - 1. GEOG 601 The Nature and Practice of Science (3 credits, grade of B or higher required) - 2.
-GEOG 608 Comprehensive Portfolio Assessment (1-3 credits, grade of B or higher required) a.
+GEOG 608 Comprehensive Portfolio Assessment (1-3 credits, grade of B or higher required) - a.
 Note: 608 represents the portfolio and is taken in the semester the portfolio is completed. - 3.
-GEOG 606 Quantitative Spatial Analysis OR GEOG 636 Qualitative Methods in Geography (3 credits, a minimum grade of B is required). - 4.
-GEOG798: Department Seminar (1 credit/semester, 2 credits during PhD program).
+GEOG 606 Quantitative Spatial Analysis (3 credits, a minimum grade of B is required). - 4.
+GEOG798: Department Seminar (1=redit/semester, 2 credits during PhD program).
 Note: A PhD student may advance to candidacy without completing this requirement, but must complete the requirement before the dissertation defense. - 5.
-TLTC798: University Teaching and Learning (2 credits) - 6.
+TLTC798: University Teaching and Learning (2 credits, typically offered in the spring semesters) - 6.
 Additional Coursework: In addition to the above requirements, most PhD students will be expected to take additional electives to strengthen their background in subjects related to their dissertation research.
 These courses may be independently selected by the PhD student or made a requirement for that PhD student as a result of discussions with their Faculty Advisor and/or PAC.
-PhD students are required to take a minimum of 3 credits per semester of graduate-level courses during each semester prior to advancing to candidacy.
-These 3 credits shall not include pre-candidacy research (GEOG898).
+We strongly encourage students to take 6/700 level 3 credit courses rather than GEOG898 credits, unless advised to do otherwise.
 Exceptions may be made upon the agreement of the Faculty Advisor and the Graduate Director based upon previous experience in appropriate graduate-level courses.